 Does a felony go away after 7 years?

 A felony will show on a person’s criminal record background check for seven years unless they are successful in having the criminal conviction expunged or sealed.
 If they are charged with a felony with no prior record, expunging or sealing the record is possible.

 Whether you feel you have been wrongly arrested, hiring a criminal defense attorney is the best defense.
 If they find you guilty, you want an attorney that will work to get the lightest sentence possible, even a possibility of having the charges lessened.
-Dial 727-571-9999 to connect with someone on our staff about felony bail in Clearwater, FL and more!
+Dial 727-571-9999 to connect with someone on our staff about felony bail in St. Petersburg, FL and more!